This guide is designed to help students select a computer system for use while attending the UNL College of Law.

 - Anti-Virus Protection: Symantec anti-virus (Provided to students by UNL) or Microsoft Security Essentials required for Windows.
 Anti-virus software is recommended, but not required, for Mac OS X.

-- Anti-Spyware Protection: Microsoft Security Essentials, Ad-Aware, and Spybot required for Windows.
+- Anti-Spyware Protection: Microsoft Security Essentials, Ad-Aware, and Spybot recommended for Windows.
 Anti-spyware software is not required for Mac OS X.

 Online LL.M.
 Students